 I was diagnosed in 1994, aged 25.
 I had been unwell and was showing the signs of undiagnosed type 1 diabetes.
 I was admitted to hospital and stayed there for seven days.

 At diagnosis, my diabetes kit bag consisted of mix insulin, which I injected twice daily by syringe, a blood meter that took 120 seconds to give a reading and the results needed to be written in a diary.
 I was on fixed carbohydrate meals and fixed insulin doses.
 It was very inflexible.

 Almost 25 years later, in February of 2019, my son is suddenly unwell.
 I recognise the signs.
-I ask him if I can check his blood levels and sure enough, they are high.
-I take him straight to hospital and he is diagnosed at the age of 16 with type 1 diabetes.
+I ask him if I can check his blood level and sure enough, it is high.
+I take him straight to hospital and he is diagnosed with type 1 diabetes at the age of 16.